From the top view, the best approach is to place a center of a brush at the center angle to the edge. (Figure 1)

 Edge quality becomes stable if a brush is rotated in both clockwise and counter-clockwise directions.

-Brush position on figure 2 is effective for burrs on Face A in the same way as figure 3 for burrs on Face B.
+Brush position on the Figure 2 is effective for burrs on Face A in the same way as figure 3 for burrs on Face B.

 In case the depth of cut is excessive, the Brush may break off.